sculab/EasyMiner/README.md

 ---

-## Step 2 :Plant Mitochondrial Genome
+## Step 2: Plant Mitochondrial Genome

 Follow the same process as the Plant Chloroplast Genome assembly.
 However, initially **import the results of the previous Plant Chloroplast Genome** assembly.